sven-hash/docs/content/build-apps/websocket-client.md

 The file `config.toml` contains client configuration options, while the two `pem` files contain client key information.

-Have a look at the generated files if you'd like - they contain the client name, public/private keypairs, and gateway address.
+The generated files contain the client name, public/private keypairs, and gateway address.
 The name `alice` in the example above is just a local identifier so that you can name your clients; it is never transmitted over the network.

 ## Running the native client